 Once the sketch is done uploading, open the Serial Monitor ("Tools -> Serial Monitor") and set the baud rate to 115200.
 Notice in the serial monitor that the Monza X chip should have been detected, the application started, and the Ardunio should enter lower power sleep mode.

-Now, use MultiReader or other platform to write an EPC to the tag.
+Now, use ItemTest or another platform to write an EPC to the tag.
 This will wake the Ardunio up which will read the EPC, print the EPC over the serial port and display it on the LCD before again going to sleep.
 Note that the DCI is high when the program starts and the chip is detected, low when in sleep mode, and set to high when the MCU wakes up from the WWU interrupt on the SCL_INT pin to read Monza X memory.
 After reading memory, the Arduino goes to sleep again and DCI iss again low.

 The default state for this system is for the MCU and Monza X chip to operate in passive or low power mode except for the short period after Monza X has been written to.